Kwanini (coming 2014)

 “This film captures the amazing beauty of Tanzania as well as the devastating reality of distress that many Tanzanians in remote villages endure on a daily basis.
 A contrast that is unimaginable to westerners, but real.
 Tanzania: A Friendship Journey delivers a message of hope and a future for many wonderful human beings who desperately need our help.” - Doug Pitt (Africa 6000), Goodwill Ambassador for the United Republic of Tanzania

 Sylvia has been producing independent feature films since 1993 and began her directing work on the stage in the early 90’s.
 She has been directing documentary/reality television since 2001.
 Over the past nine years she has traveled the world directing/producing on five continents for networks including Discovery, Travel Channel, WE and TLC.
 She won an Emmy for the hit Travel channel show Great Hotels.
-TANZANIA: A Friendship Journey marks her feature directorial debut and she is currently in production on two other feature length documentaries, Angels Among Us a long term project focusing on the changes and acceptance of individuals with developmental disabilities over the past five decades and An Affair of the Heart which follows the journey of rock icon Rick Springfield and his ardently devoted fans.
-She founded DolGer Films in 2007 an active production company specializing in independent narrative films and social issue documentaries.
+Kwanini marks her feature directorial debut and her follow-up documentary An Affair of the Heart chronicles pop icon Rick Springfield’s unique relationship with his intensely devoted fans.
+It opened theatrically to critical acclaim in NYC on Oct.2012.
+DolGer Films, which she founded in 2007 is an active production company specializing in independent narrative films and social issue documentaries.